What's new and notable in LedgerSMB 1.9

 - "GIFI" selections are now hidden when no GIFI is configured

-- Option to create opening or closing balance report
+- Replace "Ignore Year-ends" with opening or closing balances on balance sheet report

 - 'Update' no longer clobbers saved invoices and transactions